FurcyPin/bigquery-frame/README.md

 all use the same DataFrame abstraction.
 Adding support for a new SQL platform would immediately allow all the project based on it to support this new platform.

-**I would be very interested if someone could make a similar POC with Snowflake, RedShift, Postgres, Azure Synapse, or any other SQL engines (aside from Spark-SQL, of course :-p).**
+**I would be very interested if someone could make a similar POC with, RedShift, Postgres, Azure Synapse, or any other SQL engines (aside from Spark-SQL and Snowpark, of course :-p).**